-Comment Summary Response The Authority has developed HSR Station Principles and Guidelines.
-These include, but are not limited to, the following features: transit- oriented and higher-density development; a mix of land uses and housing types; a grid street pattern; compact, pedestrian-oriented design; context-sensitive building design; and limited amounts of market rate vehicular parking.
+Exhibit GENERAL-05.1 - High-Speed Rail Station Area Plan - Study Area Map features: transit-oriented and higher density development; a mix of land uses and housing types; a grid street pattern; compact, pedestrian-oriented design; context-sensitive building design; and limited amounts of vehicular parking priced.
 The guidelines are based on international examples where cities and transit agencies have incorporated sound urban design principles as integrated elements of large-scale transportation systems.
-The application of sound urban design principles to the HSR system will help to maximize the performance of the transportation investment, enhance the livability of the communities it serves, create long-term value, and sensitively integrate the project into the communities along the HSR system corridor.
-The documents listed below and located on the Authority's website set out principles and guidelines for HSR station area development.
-HST Station Area Development: General Principles and Guidelines (http://www.hsr.ca.gov/docs/programs/station_communities/HST_Station_Area_Development_General_Principles_and_Guidelines.pdf) (2011) Urban Design Guidelines: California High-Speed Train Project (http://www.hsr.ca.gov/docs/programs/green_practices/sustainability/Urban%20Design%20Guidelines.pdf) (2011) The City of Bakersfield prepared an HSR Station Area Plan (Vision Plan 2018) in coordination with the Authority.
+The application of sound urban design principles to the HSR System will help to maximize the performance of the transportation investment, enhance the livability of the communities it serves, create long-term value, and sensitively integrate the project into the communities along the HSR System corridor.

+The Authority has developed HSR Station Principles and Guidelines.
+These include, but are not limited to, the following

+The documents listed below and located on the Authority's website set out principles and guidelines for high-speed rail station area development.

+- HST Station Area Development: General Principles and Guidelines (2011) - Urban Design Guidelines: California High-Speed Train Project (2011)

+The City of Bakersfield prepared an HSR Station Area Plan (Vision Plan 2018) in coordination with the Authority.
 The May 2018 Vision Plan includes an urban design strategy for downtown Bakersfield that promotes economic development and sustainability, encourages the physical development of the station area, and enhances the community's sustainability by encouraging infill development and multimodal connectivity.
 The Vision Plan builds on existing planning efforts to create a vision for the development and revitalization of Downtown Bakersfield in conjunction with the HSR.
-The study area for the Bakersfield Vision Plan includes the proposed location of the F Street Station evaluated in the Draft Supplemental EIR/EIS and the Truxtun Avenue Station described on pages 3.13-30 through 3.13-32 of the Fresno to Bakersfield Section Final EIR/EIS.
+The study area for the Bakersfield Vision Plan includes the proposed location of the F Street Station evaluated in the Draft Supplemental EIR/EIS and the Truxtun Avenue Station described in pages 3.13-30 through 3.13-32 of the Fresno to Bakersfield Section Final EIR/EIS.
 Both stations are identified in the study area map for Downtown Bakersfield (Exhibit GENERAL-05.2).

-The Vision Plan identifies the F Street station as its preferred station location.
-The Bakersfield Vision Plan acts as a vision document that will (1) increase population and economic density in the urban core; (2) support residential and commercial activity; (3) develop underutilized or vacant properties; (4) connect existing activity and cultural centers; (5) create an efficient, reliable, and effective multimodal transportation system; (6) enhance sustainability, livability, and a unique sense of place; and (7) secure funding for identified implementation actions.
+The Bakersfield Vision Plan will act as a vision document that will: (1) increase population and economic density in the urban core; (2) support residential and commercial activity; (3) develop under-utilized or vacant properties; (4) connect existing activity and cultural centers; (5) create an efficient, reliable and effective multi-modal transportation system; (6) enhance sustainability, livability and a unique sense of place; and (7) secure funding for identified implementation actions.

-Exhibit GENERAL-05.2: High-Speed Rail Station Area Plan - Study Area Map Source: City of Bakersfield (2016)
+Exhibit GENERAL-05.2 - High-Speed Rail Station Area Plan - Study Area Map

+Source: City of Bakersfield (2016)